-Be sure to stay tuned for the family activity idea at the end of the post!
+Stay tuned for my family gratitude activity idea at the end of the post!

-Late Saturday afternoon, the kids, my husband, and I were taking the 2-1/2 hour drive down to visit my parents for the night.
-We were going to arrive before dark for once and DH asked if I wanted to stop on the way at the graveyard where both of my mom’s parents are buried.
+Late Saturday afternoon, the kids, my husband, and I were taking the 2-1/2 hour drive east to visit my parents for the night.
+We were going to arrive before dark for once and my husband asked if I wanted to stop on the way, at the graveyard where both of my mom’s parents are buried.

 I grew up living next door to my grandparents and I saw them pretty much every day of my life.
 They were always there to listen to me.
 My favorite memories of them are just when I would go over to their house and sit down to chat, often for hours at a time.

 Shortly after I graduated from college and moved even further from home, my granddaddy had a stroke.
-My husband and I had only recently started dating when I got the call in 2002, and he actually drove me to the hospital several hours from where I now lived, and met my family for the first time there.
-Sadly, DH never got to really know my granddaddy, because though he survived the stroke, he was never the same afterwards—mentally or physically.
+My husband and I had only recently started dating when I got the call to let me know in 2002, and that keeper of a man actually drove me to the hospital several hours from where I now lived, and met my family for the first time there in the waiting room of the hospital.
+Sadly, my husband never got to really know my granddaddy, because though he survived the stroke, he was never the same afterwards—mentally or physically.
 He passed away rather suddenly in 2005.
-Our whole family wore his favorite color – yellow – and laid yellow roses on his casket.
+Our whole family wore his favorite color – yellow – to his funeral and laid yellow roses on his casket.